fleetingbytes/shell-scripts/notes-on-mktemp.md

 invocation would be, especially when considering all the fallback scenarios.

-After a careful study of mktemp(1) I used mktemp in a few scripts but I become suspicious that something is not quite the way it should be.
+After a careful study of mktemp(1) I used mktemp in a few scripts but I quickly became suspicious that something is not quite the way it should be.
 In the end I felt compelled to write some test cases and a script running them to explore what mktemp and its -t and -p options actually do.
 Then I checked if the results are in accordance with the mktemp man page.